 - Parents and guardians are responsible for the conduct of their children/minors at all times when on library premises.
-The Douglas Library staff assumes no responsibility for the safety, care, or supervision of children/minors. - Children under age twelve (12) must be accompanied by a parent or caregiver at all times and in all areas of the library. - If the library must close in an emergency, library staff will make an effort to alert parents to make sure that the child will be picked up. - a.
-If a child is alone at the library closing, library staff will call the parent/caregiver.
-If staff cannot reach a parent/caregiver, the police will be called to assume responsibility for the child.
-A staff member will remain with the child until the parent/caregiver or police arrive in clear view of a library camera. - It is the responsibility of parents or caregivers to make certain that work and home telephone numbers are on file with the library application to use in the event of an emergency. - Parents or caregivers should be aware of the library's openings and closing times and make suitable arrangements to meet and transport their children. - a.
-Parents or caregivers will not direct their children to the library in the event of an emergency or town or school closing in that the same conditions that caused the school closing may also affect library operations. - Staff will not transport children home or to any other destination.
+The Douglas Library staff assumes no responsibility for the safety, care, or supervision of children/minors. - Children, age twelve (12) and younger, must be accompanied by a parent or caregiver at all times and in all areas of the library except when participating in a library-sponsored program.
+During programs, parents or caregivers of children twelve (12) and younger must remain in the library. - If the library must close in an emergency, library staff will make an effort to alert parents to make sure that the child will be picked up. - It is the responsibility of parents or caregivers to make certain that work and home telephone numbers are on file with the library application to use in the event of an emergency. - Parents or caregivers will not direct their children to the library in the event of an emergency or school closing in that the same conditions that caused the school closing may also affect library operations. - Parents or caregivers should be aware of the library's openings and closing times and make suitable arrangements to meet and transport their children. - If a child is alone at the library closing, library staff will call the parent.
+If staff cannot reach a parent, the police will be called to assume responsibility for the child.
+A staff member will remain with the child until the parent or police arrive. - Staff will not transport children home or to any other destination.